MehrCurry/rest-assets/Readme.md

 The application expects a mongodb to be present (see application.properties).

-I use a docker instance with boot to docker on my mac.
+I use a docker instance with boot2docker on my mac.
 I use docker image [tutum/mongodb](https://registry.hub.docker.com/u/tutum/mongodb/).
 You can create one with

     docker run -d -e MONGODB_PASSWORD=123456 -p 27017:27017 tutum/mongodb